REstoration

 • The aluminium gutter rail was re-screwed to the rear of the coach roof;

-• The whole vehicle was sanded down (removing decades of build-up of old paint) and the coach primed and painted with six coats of two-pack acrylic spray paint;
+• The whole vehicle was sanded down (removing decades of build-up of old paint).
+The coach was primed & painted with six coats of two-pack acrylic spray paint.

 • The inside of the large side luggage lockers was painted;